 Ways to Vote

-Use the links below to learn about the different voting options available for San Francisco voters.
+Use the links below to explore the different voting options available for San Francisco voters or go to My Election Navigator to map out your voting plan for the September 14, 2021 election.

 On February 19, 2021, Governor Newsom signed a Senate Bill 29 that provides for all registered voters to receive ballots in the mail automatically for each election through the end of 2021.
 Vote-by-mail ballot packets are sent out approximately one month prior to Election Day.
 Using Accessible Vote-by-Mail System